Updates, Downloads and Links

 -

-- Development of a Super Sector Competency Framework for Plant Occupations (See below for further information)
+- Development of a Super Sector Competency Framework for Plant Occupations (Note – public consultation programme open, see below)

 - Approving CSCS-alliance plant card schemes as part of their CSCS licencing agreement.